 In previous positions, Maggie has worked in the legal field, higher education administration, and the nonprofit sector.
 In 2018, Maggie spent time at the City of Tulsa as a consultant authoring Resilient Tulsa, an action-oriented strategy designed to advance equity in Tulsa.
 Through her work, community involvement, and personal experiences, Maggie is interested in addiction treatment issues, preventative programs, and maternal mental health.
 In her earlier work, Maggie developed interests in family dynamics and stability, economic security-related stress, and inter-generational trauma.

 Maggie has a Master’s in Public Administration from the University of Oklahoma and Bachelor of Arts from Seattle Pacific University.
-When not at work, Maggie serves on the board of the Junior League of Tulsa, as a board intern for Domestic Violence Intervention Services, as a mentor at Street School, as a tutor for Reading Partners, and also enjoys hanging around the house with her spouse and their three rescued dogs.
+When not at work, Maggie serves on the board of the Junior League of Tulsa, on the board for Pathways to Health, as a mentor at Street School, and also enjoys hanging around the house with her spouse and their three rescued dogs.

 Brittany has years of experience in researching, analyzing, writing, and teaching.
 At Healthy Minds, she brings her legal and educational experience to her position as a policy analyst where she researches best and evidence-based practices as well as analyzing data to help moved mental health policy forward.
 She is particularly interested in the civil and criminal justice systems as well as education at all levels.

 Brittany’s past experience includes working as a Mental Health Policy Fellow at OK Policy, clerking at the Oklahoma Court of Criminal Appeals, interning at the Tulsa County Public Defender’s Office, and participating in community advocacy and immigration clinics at the University of Tulsa College of Law.
 Before attending law school, Brittany taught history and coached competitive speech and debate in Sand Springs, Oklahoma.